 project can effectively bring that kind of progress.)

-Indeed, the act of declaring that you are making a Truth Contest web
+Indeed, the act of declaring to make a Truth Contest web

 site, in order to be technically meaningful (informative, worth

-saying), requires on a logical, technical level, that you are
+saying), requires on a logical, technical level, exploring

 - This is in direct total contradiction with his loud